Giving Birth at Home: 13 Reasons to Consider a Home Birth - Baby Chick

 12. Quicker Birth, Faster and Easier Recoveries

-From my experience, women who give birth at home seem to bounce back quicker.
+From my experience, women who give birth at home seem to recover more quickly.
 This could be due to many reasons:

 13. You Can Have Both

 If you decide to give birth at home, it doesn’t mean you can’t have the benefits of a hospital, should you need one.
-During your prenatal visits with your midwife, she will share all the potential “what if’s” and discuss a backup plan with you should an emergency arise.
+During your prenatal visits with your midwife, she will share all the potential “what-ifs” and discuss a backup plan with you should an emergency arise.
 Midwives have good systems in place for transferring to a hospital when necessary.
-And a good midwife always comes equipped with good emergency plans and the ability to recognize if and when you need to use them.
+A good midwife always comes equipped with effective emergency plans and the ability to recognize when and if they need to be used.

 Just remember that hospitals are open 24/7, and your midwife will not want to wait until it is too late to make a call or a transfer.
 So if you need a hospital, it will be there.

-I hope these points have answered many of your questions and cleared up misunderstandings about giving birth at home.
+I hope these points have addressed many of your questions and cleared up any misunderstandings about giving birth at home.
 I know home birth isn’t for everyone, but if you feel drawn to it, I say go for it!
 It’s not as crazy as it sounds.

 If you’re unsure whether you have medical or obstetrical problems that would keep you from having a home birth, contact a home birth provider and share your concerns with her.
 If there are no obvious reasons to rule out a home birth, you can make an appointment for a prenatal visit.
-At that visit, the caregiver will do a detailed history, physical exam, and the usual set of lab tests.
+During that visit, the caregiver will conduct a detailed history and physical examination, as well as the standard set of laboratory tests.
 She’ll continue to assess your situation throughout your pregnancy and during your labor, birth, and the postpartum period.
 If you’re a healthy expectant mother with a normal pregnancy and no medical or obstetrical risk factors, giving birth at home is a great option and should be considered.

-Thank you, Lentille Photography, for the photos, and a huge thanks to the S family for allowing me to share your pictures of your beautiful home birth! ❤️
+Thank you, Lentille Photography, for the photos, and a huge thank you to the S family for allowing me to share your beautiful home birth pictures! ❤️

 Share